Frontline street

 If there are gaping holes between countercultures, Chantal Mouffe in On the Political would describe the contemporary political state as one in which there is “no gap left between the forms of state and the state of social relations.”
 “Democratic confrontation is replaced by confrontation between essentialist forms of identification or non-negotiable moral values”.

-The primary non-negotiable moral value in the contemporary Western political mindset, as differences between the main parties of liberal democracy become narrower, is democracy itself with two transparent symptoms.
+Yet the primary non-negotiable moral value in the contemporary Western political mindset, as differences between the main parties of liberal democracy become narrower, is democracy itself with two transparent symptoms.
 Firstly the increasing resort to by the State to use undemocratic means to uphold democracy, democracy as a self-justifying entity.
 And secondly in parallel, diminishing public participation in the democratic process, the so-called democratic deficit.
 And if there is ‘no gap left between the forms of state and the state of social relations’ this degrades what Mouffe declares to be one of main functions of democratic politics, which is that of “defusing potential antagonism that exists in social relations”.

 How is it to be done? poetically marks the ethical necessity of becoming-anonymous, of dis-identifiying with all received and all possible forms of political classification.
 To realize this en masse, we must pass through the unchartered waters of the Human Strike, that form of action in which inoperativity becomes synonymous with possibility….